bountylabs/blocks-with-screens/README.md

 This is the example software that you can run on the blocks.
 See [blockware/README.md](https://github.com/bountylabs/blocks-with-screens/blob/main/blockware/README.md) for installation instructions and a listing (with gifs!) of the available blockware.

-### PCB
+### CAD

-This contains the [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download) design files for the 3 PCBs that make up the block.
-See the [README.md](https://github.com/bountylabs/blocks-with-screens/blob/main/pcb/README.md) in that directory for an overview of the responsibilities of the three different boards.
+This contains the various design files building the block hardware.
+Most importantly, it contains the [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download) design files for the 3 PCBs that make up the block.
+See the [README.md](https://github.com/bountylabs/blocks-with-screens/blob/main/cad/pcb/README.md) in that directory for an overview of the responsibilities of the three different boards.

 ### VirtualBlox